 If gingivitis is left untreated, it can advance to the more serious form of gum disease, which is known as periodontitis.
 This develops when the plaque turns into a bacterial-rich substance known as tartar.
 The tartar severely irritates the gums and makes them pull away from the teeth, creating pockets.
 Then, the pockets fill with infection and the tartar spreads underneath the gumline.
 As time passes, the tartar destroys the underlying bone and tissues, causing loose and lost teeth.
 The only ways to treat this stage is to receive laser periodontal therapy, undergo scaling and root planing treatments, and take prescribed antibiotics.

 As you can see, the best thing you can do is prevent this disease as much as possible.
-To help you do so, our Findlay Dental Group dental team encourages you to be diligent in your oral hygiene routine and visit Dr. Findlay Dental Group every six months for a routine cleaning and exam.
+To help you do so, our Findlay Dental Group dental team encourages you to be diligent in your oral hygiene routine and visit Dr. Kathryn Lewis every six months for a routine cleaning and exam.